tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 meter readings arrive, they are compared against the prediction.
 Readings that deviate significantly from the prediction are flagged for investigation.

-This approach is effective for detecting sudden changes (a meter that stops reporting due to malfunction, or a customer who suddenly increases consumption due to new equipment).
-It is less effective for detecting gradual systematic tampering (a meter that slowly under-reports by 1 per cent per day).
-The strength of anomaly detection is that it is automated and scalable (thousands of customers can be monitored continuously).
-The limitation is that it generates false positives (legitimate consumption changes trigger alerts) and requires human review to distinguish legitimate anomalies from tampering.
+It is good at the sudden things, a meter that stops reporting, a household whose use jumps when they buy an electric car, and blind to the patient ones, the meter that shaves one per cent off a day.
+Running across thousands of customers at once is its strength; the price is a steady stream of false positives, the ordinary changes of life tripping the alert, which a person still has to sift from real tampering.

 For forensic analysis, anomaly detection can provide initial leads.
 If a district shows unusually high consumption that does not match expectations, that is a pointer to investigate.
 If anomalies cluster geographically (all meters in one